benjaminfrot/DTC-OSTI-CANCER-A/README.md

 MATLAB implementation of "Metabolic changes during carcinogenesis: Potential impact on invasiveness."

+To run the simulation, from MATLAB: cd Code/
+RunSimulation

+To change the number of iterations, edit RunSimulaiton and change NIter.

 setParams.m
   Initialises a structure with the following parameters:
   Glycolytic rate,